schemapress/Schema/readme.txt

 == Changelog ==

 = 1.6.7 =
-* Fixed site url by using get_home_url instead of get_site_url.
+* Added new class for admin post list columns, not Schema type has new columns.
+* Added new columns to Schema post type, example Schema Type, Post Type, and Content.
+* Removed the View and Quick Edit links from actions column.
+* Updated custom post meta class, added required and default options for fields.
-* Fixed a few notices in about and contact pages markup.
+* Updated a few wording in the Types section in backend.
+* Updated custom post meta boxes CSS, set select input field width to auto.
+* Cleaned some code and removed code comments.
+* Tested with PHP version 7.0.22

 = 1.6.6 =
 * Fixed logo guidelines link in plugin settings.
+* Fixed site url by using get_home_url instead of get_site_url.
+* Fixed a few notices in about, contact, category, and 404 pages.
+* Fixed a Trying to get property of non-object warning when saving ref.
+* Fixed unwanted field id was showing in the repeated post meta generator.
+* Updated to version 1.6.13 of license handler for EDD.
+* Updated to version 1.6.11 of EDD updater class.

 = 1.6.5 =
 * Fixed empty array output on front page when set Yoast SEO output to true.